RunestoneInteractive/InstructorGuide/_sources/CustomCourses/createCourse.rst

     Figure 6: The page that is shown while the custom course is building

 7. Your students can register for your custom course by using the unique name that you used when you created your custom course at the following link `Registration <https://runestone.academy/runestone/default/user/register>`_..
-If they already have a login on Runestone Interactive they can simply add another course.
+If they already have a login on Runestone Interactive, they can simply add another course.